QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 Scripts are simply files with usually many Linux commands, usually written in Bash, as it is the default shell language in many Linux-based distributions.
 You can see scripts as programs, and you will execute them as you do with programs.

 A script is usually written in a file `name.sh`, regardless of the language used in the script, but this isn't mandatory.
-Here, is a simple script show "Hello, World", in a file `example.sh`
+Here, is a simple script to show "Hello, World", in a file `example.sh`

 ```bash
 #!/bin/bash